You are desperate to get your chores completed, but your toddler will not leave you alone!

 Positive Attention Seeking Chart

 Toddlers love behavior/reward charts!
-If you do not have one, then you need to get involved in this, because it 100% works.
+You need to get involved if you do not have one because it 100% works.

 The rules are simple.
 Be good, and you will be rewarded.

-If you are using a ‘star’ reward chart, promise your toddler a trip to the local park, or a new toy when they receive a certain amount of stars.
+If you use a ‘star’ reward chart, promise your toddler a trip to the local park or a new toy when they receive a certain number of stars.

 Independent Play Ideas